aylindincer/StockMarketAnalysis/README.md

 **percent_change_presidents.html**
 : A plot of the percent change relative to the stock price from the inaugration date for each president.

 Both plots are interactive.
-You are able to, zoom, select, hover over plot for specific values, or download plots as a png.
+You are able to zoom, select, hover over plot for specific values, or download plots as a png.